 Sarcastic Voyage - Nick and Willikins - Series 2

 • One of the things I mentioned in my annotations for season 1 was how little we really cared to provide any kind of continuity between seasons (or, to put it in a more British way, "series") of Nick and Willikins.
-Matt and I both had a passion for Red Dwarf, which gleefully cast off any pretense of linear consistency.
+Maggie and I both had a passion for Red Dwarf, which gleefully cast off any pretense of linear consistency.
 At the time, we sort of assumed all great British shows worked this way.
 Later, I would do my best to make sense of it all, and surprisingly, despite our fairly blatant contradictions, it wasn't especially difficult.
 But there's definitely a deliberate effort to resist making sense in this run of episodes (which, strictly speaking, is something like three series, not the one I more-or-less arbitrarily decided to compile them into).

 • I wish I had a brilliant behind-the-scenes story about how this "what, you mean X?" "no sir, that's Y" bit that became kind of a cornerstone of Nick and Willikins.
 I don't.
-It was probably something Matt and I came up with on a long car trip someplace.
+It was probably something Maggie and I came up with on a long car trip someplace.
 I'm generally not a fan of Family Guy-style "keep doing a joke until you've completely run it into the ground and then keep doing it for several long minutes after that point" gags, but this one turned into a weird challenge.
 "Are we done now?" one of us would ask, and the other would keep it going.
 In the end, we did five full minutes of this bit here.
 That may not seem like a lot, but it is.
 Try staying underwater for that long.
 Unless you're Guybrush Threepwood, it's probably not going to go so well for you.

 • The sad haunted house, on the other hand, does have a behind-the-scenes story, although there's not much to it.
 On Aurora Avenue (highway 99) in south Seattle, there's a building that serves as a radio station-sponsored haunted house for probably two months out of the year.
 The rest of the time, it appears to be a kind-of shabby restaurant.
 The space is small and as far as we can tell, the scariest thing about it is that it's in the grimy, industrial part of town.
 How terrifying could this "haunted house" really be?
 Would it even bother with anything more than the requisite bowl of eyeballs/peeled grapes?
 Probably not.
 It'd probably be something more like what we created here.